stackblitz/docs/docs/guides/integration/embedding.md

 ---
 title: Embedding projects
-description: Embedding is one way to display a StackBlitz editor in a documentation page, a blog post, or any other page.
+description: Embedding is one way to display StackBlitz in a documentation page, a blog post, or any other page.
 This page covers manual embedding in iframes.
 og_image: embedding-projects.png
 ---

 # {{ $frontmatter.title }}

-Embedding is one way to display a StackBlitz editor in a documentation page, a blog post, or any other page.
+Embedding is one way to display StackBlitz in a documentation page, a blog post, or any other page.
 This page covers manual embedding in iframes.
 You can also do it [programmatically by using our SDK](/guides/integration/create-with-sdk).

 ## Embedding StackBlitz project on a page